adzap/ar_mailer/README.txt

     from 'no_reply@example.com'
     # ...

-Create an initializer or add this line to an existing one:

- require 'action_mailer/ar_mailer'

 Edit config/environments/production.rb and set the delivery method:

-  $ grep delivery_method config/environments/production.rb
-  ActionMailer::Base.delivery_method = :activerecord
+  config.action_mailer.delivery_method = :activerecord

-If you need to, you can set each mailer class delivery method individually:
+Or if you need to, you can set each mailer class delivery method individually:

   class MyMailer < ActionMailer::Base
     self.delivery_method = :activerecord